ucam-department-of-psychiatry/camcops/docs/source/index.rst

 offers simple questionnaires and more complex tasks, and sends its data securely to your server.

+For scientific papers about CamCOPS, see :ref:`publications <publications>`.

 ..  toctree::
     :maxdepth: 2
     :numbered: